 Silverfish are not predators and do not eat other insects.
 They require starches to survive and their bodies need carbohydrates and protein to survive.
 Silverfish seek out substances high in both of these.
 That means they will eat fabric, clothing, paper, glue, carpeting, hair, photos, plaster, wallpaper and other materials.
 If you open a book and find that the pages have holes and look half-eaten, you may very well have silverfish infesting your home.

 During times of extreme famine, when they really need to find food, silverfish have even been known to eat leather.
-The hardy insects will also go right for sugary foods if they can find.
+The hardy insects will also go right for sugary foods if they can find them.

 Silverfish are destructive, but they are not venomous and they are not known to be carriers of any disease.
 They may be unpleasant, but at least they aren’t dangerous.